intel-secl/sgx-caching-service/README.md

 # SGX Caching Service

-`SGX Caching Service` is a web service whose purpose is to manage all Certificates in ecosystem
+`SGX Caching Service` is a web service whose purpose is to fetch and cache all the SGX Platform collaterals from Intel PCS Server

 ## Key features
-- Provides self signed Root CA
+- Fetch and cache PCK Certificates for a platform
-- Sign rest of the certificates in ecosystem by Root CA
+- Fetch and cache TCBInfo for a platform
 - RESTful APIs for easy and versatile access to above features

 ## System Requirements